Editor Support for T

 code --install-extension /path/to/downloaded/t-lang-0.51.0.vsix

-Option B: From a cloned T repository
+Option B: Install from a cloned T repository

 If you have already cloned the T repository locally: